ethereum/EIPs/SCCP/sccp-47.md

 ## Simple Summary

-Raise fees on synths sXTZ, sXRP, sLTC, sADA, sBCH, sBNB, sLINK and sBTC and their respective inverses to 50 bp from 30 bp.
+Raise fees on synths sXTZ, sXRP, sLTC, sADA, sBCH, sBNB, sLINK, sETH and sBTC and their respective inverses to 50 bp from 30 bp.

 ## Abstract